linuxuserin/gembro/README.md

 ## TODO

-- Status in separate digits
-- Loader
-- Remember history
+- Bookmarks
-- Make Input (search) work
-- Fix j/k (when input focused)
-- Unfocus input on Enter
+- Handle other content types (plain/text), open with...
+- Handle other encodings